hariharankpz/Sales-data-analysis/README.md

      Select the glue catalog table that gets created in the previous step to run the athena queries as below.
       ![image](https://github.com/user-attachments/assets/19319806-b63b-44a3-83ac-cc16bf338fb1)

-# Step 10: Invoke CDC change manually and test the pipeline
+# Step 10: Invoke CDC manually from dynamoDb table and test the pipeline

    Manually updating the phone to iphone for orderid 6118 in DynamoDB.
      ![image](https://github.com/user-attachments/assets/0c8fd220-017a-45bb-bb7d-7a5d4d204dbc)